-I found no lawsuits filed for World Wide Dream Builders but there are plenty of stories and complaints going around online.
+I found no lawsuits filed for World Wide Dream Builders, but there are plenty of stories and complaints going around online.
 You can spend hours reading about stories of people and how being a member of WWG has affected their lives, mostly negatively.

-Since both Amway and World Wide Dream Builders has been around for decades, you will find complaints online and even YouTube videos of anti-Amway and World Wide Dream Builders influencers.
+Since both Amway and World Wide Dream Builders have been around for decades, you will find complaints online and even YouTube videos of anti-Amway and World Wide Dream Builders influencers.
 There’s only one complaint about WWG in Better Business Bureau.
 The complaint was about being unable to cancel their membership, being locked out of their account so they can’t remove their payment method, and was continuously charged.

 And recently, Amway faces another class-action lawsuit filed by Justice Catalyst Law, Towards Justice, and Leonard Carder LLP on behalf of a former distributor.
 In this lawsuit, it was alleged that Amway illegally misclassified their distributors as independent contractors instead of employees that are entitled to benefits and pay under California law.

 The plaintiff also mentioned that Amway being heavily focused on recruiting new distributors to get more memberships and annual fee payments.
 Distributors are also required to pay for their tools necessary to do their jobs and their time records were not properly maintained or recorded.